DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/070 View Switcher.md

 ![Drop-down View Switcher](/images/UiWidgets/Scheduler_DropDown_ViewSwitcher.png)

-To use the drop-down menu on all types of devices, assign **true** to the [useDropDownViewSwitcher](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/useDropDownViewSwitcher.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#useDropDownViewSwitcher') option; to use tabs - assign **false**.
+To use the drop-down menu on all types of devices, assign **true** to the [useDropDownViewSwitcher](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/useDropDownViewSwitcher.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#useDropDownViewSwitcher') property; to use tabs - assign **false**.

 ---